 Moreover, by implementing a TMS, the same logistics managers can streamline their transportation departments, connect their carriers to their 24/7 online networks, and improve the way they procure and manage freight.

 4. Have a proven Return on Investment

-What a lot of logistics managers don’t realize is that implementing a TMS bring in irresistible ROI.
+What a lot of logistics managers don’t realize is that implementing a TMS brings in irresistible ROI.
 In fact, it can save companies money simply by lowering the freight/vehicle spend.
 The faster you do that, the more you will end up saving.
 An ARC survey on the ROI of TMS indicates that of these savings, nearly 60% of users indicated that less than 25% of the net savings were absorbed by the TMS.

 So how does a TMS save your cost?
-The saved cost can be attributed to reducing number of required vehicles, full loads, lower cost mode selections, better routing, and better procurement negotiations.
+The saved cost can be attributed to reducing the number of required vehicles, full loads, lower cost mode selections, better routing, and better procurement negotiations.
 Plus, TMS solutions are always evolving.
 It brings in new forms of optimization, mobility enhancements, improved usability, better analytics, and machine learning capabilities.

-All these saving can be beneficial for every logistics manager.
+All these savings can be beneficial for every logistics manager.
 With their lower barriers to entry, lower upfront costs, and easier maintenance and upgrading, cloud-based TMS applications have taken off across a number of different supply chain solutions and platforms.
 TMS improves customer satisfaction, warehouse efficiencies, enable new delivery capabilities, inventory reductions, and cash flow improvements.
 In the end, this helps increase the net savings, and that leads to a pretty impressive ROI.